dikortis/LetsTalkETC/Episodes/Episode_4.md

-it feel free to praise or bash away I actually don't know much and was wondering what you guys if you have any thoughts on it oh um I don't know if that's uh yeah it means ninja if you could jump in on that
+it feel free to praise or bash away I actually don't know much and was wondering what you guys if you have any thoughts on it  I don't know if that's it means ninja if you could jump in on that

 **Randall:**
-yeah what I know
+yes what I know
 very little about minor gate but I do know a little bit about this cloud hash teen in general and typically typically